Polydimethylsiloxane, called PDMS or dimethicone, is a polymer widely used for the fabrication and prototyping of microfluidic chips.

 It is a mineral-organic polymer (a structure containing carbon and silicon) of the siloxane family (word derived from silicon, oxygen and alkane).
 Apart from microfluidics, it is used as a food additive (E900), in shampoos, and as an anti-foaming agent in beverages or in lubricating oils.

-A little bit of chemistry will help us better understand the advantages and drawbacks of PDMS for microfluidic applications.
+The chemical structure will help us better understand the advantages and drawbacks of PDMS for microfluidic applications.

 PDMS is one of the most employed materials to mold microfluidic devices.